intelagense/rwxrob/log/2021/01/25/README.md

+## Monday, January 25, 2021, 8:26:55AM EST <1611581215>

+One of the main cleanup activities I must do is change all my scripts library to have zero insignificant dependencies on anything else, such as for dumb shit like colors and usage output.
+Makes is much harder to share them.

+This means I need to create tools for adding these useful things more easily in an independent way, like snippets.

 ## Monday, January 25, 2021, 8:01:26AM EST <1611579686>

 By the way, I forgot to mention that Ez-Lynx is still on (a simple shell